Cassia fistula: Uses

+It is used in Vishu festivals as a traditional trademark in Kerala.

 Food

 In India, flowers of the golden shower tree are sometimes eaten by people.
 The leaves have also been used to supplement the diets of cattle, sheep, and goats fed with low-quality forages.

 Medical

 In Ayurvedic medicine, the golden shower tree is known as aragvadha, meaning "disease killer".
 The fruit pulp is considered a purgative, and self-medication or any use without medical supervision is strongly advised against in Ayurvedic texts.
 Though it has been used in herbalism for millennia, little research has been conducted in modern times, although it is an ingredient in some mass-produced herbal laxatives.
 When used as such, it is known as "cassia pods".

+Within developing countries, approximately 80% of populations prefer the usage of traditional medicine to resolve primary medical symptoms.
+The medicines and drugs derived from plants along with other herbal formulations are considered low risk and have less side effects in comparison to modern medicine by many locals especially within the Asian communities.

 In India, a cathartic made from the pulp is sometimes added to tobacco.

-A paste of the flowers is used as an ointment for pimples.
+Cosmetic

+Cassia fistula flower extract displayed an anti-aging properties when introduced to the human skin fibroblast and has a variety of cosmetic and nutritional applications.
+It displays an ability to cause hypopigmentation and can be applied as a whitening agent.